6 Evidence-Based Health Benefits of Lemon

 2. Help with weight control

 Lemons are often promoted as a weight-loss food, and there are some theories as to why this is.
-One common theory is that the soluble pectin fiber in it expands in the stomach, helping you feel full for longer.
-However, many people don't eat lemons whole.
+One common theory is that the soluble pectin fiber in lemons expands in the stomach, helping you feel full for longer.
+However, many people do not eat lemons whole.
 Because lemon juice does not contain pectin, lemonade drinks will not promote satiety in the same way.
 Another theory suggests that drinking hot water with lemon will help you lose weight.
-However, drinking water is known to temporarily increase the number of calories it burns, so it may be the water itself that helps with weight loss – not lemon.
+However, drinking water is known to temporarily increase the number of calories the body burns, so it may be the water itself that helps with weight loss—not the lemon.
 Other theories suggest that the plant compounds found in lemons may help with weight loss.
 Research shows that plant compounds found in lemon extracts can help prevent or reduce weight gain in several ways.
-In one study, rats on a fattening diet were given lemon polyphenols extracted from their peel.
-It was then observed that they gained less weight and body fat compared to other mice, however, there are no studies confirming the weight loss effects of lemon compounds in humans.
+In one study, rats on a fattening diet were given lemon polyphenols extracted from the peel and were observed to gain less weight and body fat compared to other rats.
+However, there are no studies confirming the weight loss effects of lemon compounds in humans.
 Animal studies show that lemon extract and plant compounds may promote weight loss, but their effects in humans are unknown.

 ADVERTISEMENT